ttu-cr-stl/TUCA/README.md

 # TUCA (TTU Computer Architecture)

-TUCA is a computer architecture developed at Texas Tech University - Costa Rica for educational purposes.
+TUCA is a computer architecture developed at Texas Tech University - Costa Rica for educational purposes by Dr. Juan Carlos Rojas.
 This repository contains the assembler, emulator, and Verilog implementation, along with a comprehensive build and testing system.

 ## Setup